NeonGeckoCom/neon-hub-installer/docs/service-details.md

 ### Custom SSL certificate

-The `nginx` service expects a public and private key pair to be located at `/home/neon/$HOSTNAME.crt` and `/home/neon/$HOSTNAME.key`, with the default value of `$HOSTNAME` being neon-hub.local.
+The `nginx` service expects a public and private key to be located at `/home/neon/$HOSTNAME.crt` and `/home/neon/$HOSTNAME.key`, with the default value of `$HOSTNAME` being neon-hub.local.
 If you would like to use your own certificate, you can replace the existing files with your own and restart the nginx service in Yacht.